Sunbeam Electric Blanket

 The final electric blanket we’re reviewing today is from Stalwart and we’ve had picked this one out for special mention because it’s ideal for use in cars.
 This soft and cozy 12-volt electric blanket easily plugs into a car or SUV via the cigarette lighter.
 It heats up quickly and efficiently and will remain warm until you unplug it.
 Equipped with an extra-long 96-inch cord, even passengers traveling in the backseat of your vehicle can enjoy the cozy comfort of this head fleece throw.
 It’s lovely and lightweight yet still generates a nice amount of constant heat and is the perfect cold-weather travel accessory.

 We recommend you store this car blanket in your trunk so that you always have it on hand in case of any emergency.
 It folds down so it can easily be stored in the trunk of your car, plus it’s also supplied with a storage case and handles.
 Whether you enjoy camping, tailgating, or frequently take long journeys in your car over the winter months, this heated fleece car blanket would be a lifesaver.
 It measures 59″ x 43″ and comes in a choice of 6 different colors in a classic chequered design.
+It would also make a nice gift for people who are always cold.

 Car adaptable electric blanket features a 12-volt fitting